 A DCMTSI client that received an SDP offer including application data channel media descriptions, uses the "req-app-id" parameter with the "a=3gpp-req-app" attribute to identify the application for which the data channels are added/updated, and formulates a corresponding SDP answer (especially the SCTP/DTLS transport parameters).

-An answering DCMTSI client that desires to accept an offer for the application data channel media description shall include the same values for the "a=3gpp-req-app" from the offer.
+An answering DCMTSI client that desires to accept an offer for the application data channel media description shall include the same values for the "a=3gpp-req-app" from the offer but may optionally add an "app-dc-status" parameter to the attribute.
 The application on the answering DCMTSI client should already be configured with the same identification as is present in the "req-app-id" parameter value for the "a=3gpp-req-app".
 The answering DCMTSI client can use the received "adc-stream-id-endpoint" parameter variant of the "app-dc-info" parameter to know which application data channels to use for the media directed to the respective end points.

 An answering DCMTSI client that supports application data channel multiplexing and that desires to accept such offer shall do so by keeping all accepted "a=3gpp-req-app" attributes for different data channel applications in the SDP answer.